5.B.ii. Global Data Set Assembly

 b.
 Insert Italy-SGN.
 (Japan-GSI coverage mask applied, but this is trivial.)

 c.
 Insert Australia-AUSLIG/NGDC to B.A.D.
 GLOBE.
 Insert Australia-DCW/USGS/GTOPO30 to G.O.O.D.
 GLOBE.
 (Mask accounting for previous steps applied, but this is trivial.)

 d.
-Insert Antarctica-SCAR/USGS/GTOPO30 as repaired by NGDC.
+Insert Antarctica-SCAR/USGS/GTOPO30 as repaired by NGDC (now NCEI).
 (Mask accounting for previous steps applied, but this is trivial.)

 e.
 Insert for conterminous U.S. and vicinity: